RockefellerArchiveCenter/archivematica-local/appendix.md

 ### Legacy Born Digital

+Legacy born digital materials are those that have been recoverd from digital media items or otherwise accessioned outside of Aurora, and have been fully processed by a processing archivist before ingest into Archivematica.
 These should be the default settings for legacy born digital materials:

 | Step                                                                            | Action | Rationale |
 | ------------------------------------------------------------------------------- | ------ |  |